Long distance observations: Diurnal position of the Sun

 This is the most obvious astronomical factor, as the main source of light shapes the light scattering conditions on haze and visual object appearance.

 When an object is located at a similar azimuth to the Sun, then its observation conditions are the worst.
 Because of the forward light scattering the haze concentrated nearby, the solar azimuth has a whitish appearance blocking the light reflected from an observed object's surface.
 On the other hand, the Sun travels across the sky changing its position against the observed object.
-It also reflects changes the contrast of this object.
+It also reflects changes in the contrast of this object.

 The solar azimuth always goes along with its angle above the horizon.
 When the Sun shines higher, less amount of light is scattered by the atmosphere toward the observer.
 Besides, the vista reflects more light, which results in more image-forming information (reflected photons from the vista) reaching the human eye.
 Otherworldly, the contrast detail and scene are enhanced.

 The specific situation occurs at twilight when the Sun is below the horizon.
 This is the moment when the light scattering takes hold in the atmosphere.
 In the shaded part of the atmosphere, the secondary scattering takes place.
 As twilight progresses most of the atmospheric aerosols have an extinction coefficient decreasing in magnitude with increasing wavelength.

 Presence of moonlight

-The moonlight plays an analogous role in the sunlight.
-However, this light is about 500k times fainter, than sunlight.
-As a result, the long-exposure photography is required to achieve a decent result of the observation.
-The full moon conditions are pretty much the same as considered for the daylight.
-This is only one significant natural light source beyond the Sun, which can seriously impact the scene's visibility.
-All other celestial bodies shine too weak for improving a distant scene visibility at night unless we consider an excellent dark-sky site combined with advanced long-exposure photography techniques.
-Besides, the moonlight doesn't appear all the time, as our natural satellite moves around the Earth.
-The illumination conditions shaped by the presence of the Moon change daily and repeat every lunar month, so its influence on the conditions of the long-distance observations at night is not always visible.
-Specifically unfavorable conditions occur when Moon shines lower above the horizon at twilight on the other side of the sky, where the Sunset or is about to rise.
+The moonlight plays a role analogous to the sunlight, but it is about 500,000 times fainter.
+As a result, long-exposure photography is required to achieve a decent observation.
+Full moon conditions are pretty much the same as considered for the daylight.
+The Moon is the only significant natural light source beyond the Sun, which can seriously impact the scene's visibility.
+All other celestial light sources are too weak to improve visibility at night, except perhaps at an excellent dark-sky site combined with advanced long-exposure photography techniques.
+Besides, since the Moon orbits the Earth on a lunar monthly cycle, moonlight is only available intermittently, and varies from one day to the next.
+Specifically, unfavorable conditions occur when Moon shines lower above the horizon at twilight on the other side of the sky, where the sun is setting or is about to rise.
 The forward scattering makes distant objects in an antisolar direction (inside the Earth's shadow) more difficult to spot.
 A combination of shaded Earth's atmosphere with relatively strong moonlight flattens the contrast between the sky and distant features.
-In practice the just-noticeable difference falls closer reducing the visual range towards this direction.
+In practice, the just-noticeable difference falls closer, reducing the visual range towards this direction.